UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 There are other XPaths in our system that are associated with names that are no longer needed.
-Do not migrate these.
+Information present in these Xpaths includes the nationality of a named individual as well as their birth and/or death dates or dates of artistic activity.
+The Archivision collection includes the most added sub-elements within :code:`name`.
+All of those not mentioned previously will be dropped.

 Justification
 ^^^^^^^^^^^^^

 In an RDF based system that leverages linked data, it's unnecessary to keep traditional :code:`name` information like :code:`authority`, :code:`displayForm`, :code:`type`, or :code:`description`.
 Authorities are present in the URI itself and information such as
 :code:`description` or :code:`displayForm` are available from the class our object refers to.
-While :code:`type` is not available, it has little meaning in our current system and will only complicate things in the future.
+We recognize that :code:`type` is not available and are willing to lose this information in the interest of making our data more manageable.

 XPaths
 ^^^^^^